Personal lubricant: Water-based

 Water-based personal lubricants are water-soluble and are the most widely used personal lubricants.
 The earliest water-based lubricants were cellulose ether or glycerin solutions.
 Products available today may have various agents added for even dispersal, moisture retention, and resistance to contamination.
 The viscosity of these products can be altered by adjusting their water content and concentration of cellulose or other gel-forming hydrophilic ingredient.
 Because water-based personal lubricants absorb into the skin and evaporate, most water-based lubricants have a tendency to dry out during use, but reapplication of the lubricant or application of water or saliva is usually sufficient to reactivate them.
 When the lubricant eventually dries out, it may leave behind a residue derived from the other ingredients in the formulation.
 This may require reapplication during sex, and/or removal of the residue with water.
 Scientists are testing whether anti-retroviral lubricants or gels can be applied to aid in the prevention of transmission of HIV.

 Typical water-based lubricants may be incompatible with sex acts that occur in water (such as in a bathtub, pool, or hot tub) as they can be dissolved or dispersed in water.

 The Population Council, in a 2011 study, tested commercially available water-based sexual lubricants, and found that many damaged human rectal cells and that some of them – those containing polyquaternium-15 – appeared to actively increase HIV replication in cell cultures and therefore could raise one's risk of HIV transmission.
 Water-based 'lubes' have been recommended for use in safer sex because they do not weaken condoms like oil-based lubricants do.
 The researchers concluded: "Since it is the condom that is protecting users from HIV rather than the lube, condom users should still be encouraged to use water-based lubes because condoms are also more likely to break, and trauma to the rectal lining occur, with no lube".
 They also cited silicone-based lubricants as a potential alternative, although they did not test any silicone lubes in their study.

 A later study has validated the findings of the Population Council for the hyper-osmolality of some water-based products to cause damage to some human cells, and better bio-compatibility with low-osmolality water-based products and silicone-based products.
 However, the study failed to corroborate polyquaternium 15 having a role that binds HIV to rectal cells or increases HIV replication.

 Oil-based

 Oil-based lubricants, for example petroleum-based lubricants (such as petroleum jelly), can increase the likelihood of breakage and slipping of latex condoms due to loss of elasticity caused by these lubricants.
+Thus, they are not considered compatible with latex condoms.
 Oil-based lubricants may be considered desirable for people who are in relationships not requiring condom use and who wish to avoid certain additives and preservatives often found in other lubricants.